 Perhaps the public assume that the funding is adequate, that the regulation is suitably stringent, that pharmaceutical companies are naturally eager to invest, and that paternalistic experts somewhere can be relied upon to usher in changes when the time is right.
 But supposing that none of this is the case.
 Supposing that the funding is a shoestring, that the regulation is suffocating, that pharmaceutical companies don’t wish to cure diseases that they already make a killing from treating, and that the paternalistic factor is too politically cowardly to fight for the new technology.
 Depoliticising regenerative medicine leaves us with an assumption that there are no choices about its opportunities and risks.
 Or even worse, that these choices are none of our business.

 In our democracy, regenerative medicine should be at the very forefront of public discourse.
 There is a danger that we are being left behind in history, comforting ourselves with the lazy belief that things will simply take their course.
 You’ll be aware of the 1865 UK Locomotive Act, which stipulated that motor cars had to be preceded (like every good revolution) by a man waving a red flag.
 We are still at this stage with regenerative medicine, stuck in a failure of the imagination about how far and fast the new technology can go.
 If the Labour movement wants to outlive paralysis and Parkinson’s disease, then it should be providing leadership, the more ambitious the better.
-It should also aspire to outlive its precious NHS, or to at least cheer on the phoenix which will shake off its ashes.
+It should also aspire to outlive its precious NHS, or to at least cheer on the phoenix that will shake off its ashes.